loki-os/go-ethernet-ip/readme.md

 ## Usage

-I used some cip cases for demonstration.
+I use some cip cases for demonstration.

 ### Find all LAN devices

+Before we start to communication with other device, we need to find them via lan.
+If you have clear ip skip this step.

 ```go
 func ListAllLanDevices() {